Shahmaan/Portfolio-Nawaz-Rahman/README.md

-# Nawaz Rahman :computer::robot::musical_note:
+# Nawaz Rahman :computer::robot:

 ![Banner](banner.png)

 Aspiring programmer who is passionate about tech.
-Currently studying AI & Machine learning at IT-högskolan in Gothenburg, Sweden.
+Currently studying Data Science at EC-Utbildning in Gothenburg, Sweden.
 If you want to learn about what my education consists of, check out my [education summary][es]

 Openminded, ambitious, problemsolver who is a flexible worker and thrives in a group with good synergy, but also has an ability to work alone aswell.